-The White House Just Released A Log Of Trump's First Call with Zelenskiy
+Log Of Trump's April Call With Zelenskiy Contradicts Original White House Readout

-President Trump's refrain of "read the transcript" just turned plural with the release of a second rough call log with Ukrainian President Volodymyr Zelenskiy.
-This one is from a brief, 16-minute congratulatory call Trump made to Ukraine's leader on April 21.
+President Trump on Friday released a second rough transcript of a call he had with Ukrainian President Volodymyr Zelenskiy — this one from a brief, 16-minute congratulatory conversation on April 21.

+The White House has said releasing the transcripts shows Trump had nothing to hide.
+But the April call log differs significantly from how the White House had initially described the conversation on the day that it happened.

+The White House originally said Trump had emphasized U.S. support for Ukraine, which has been fighting over territory with Russia, and referred to Ukraine's effort to address corruption.
+In the rough transcript, Trump mentions neither of those issues.

 "That was an incredible election," Trump said on the call which he took from Air Force One.
 "I think you will do a great job.
 I have many friends in Ukraine who know you and like you."